Are Bananas Radioactive?

 Explanation

 The radiation from bananas is measured at about 15 Becquerels (radioactive decays per second).
 For perspective, the average person is exposed to about 3,000 microsieverts of radiation annually from natural sources (radon, cosmic rays, food).
 One banana adds about 0.1 microsieverts - essentially noise in the background radiation we all experience.
+Even microwaves emit non-ionizing radiation that is far less concerning than many people believe.

 Your body tightly regulates potassium levels.
 When you eat a banana, you excrete excess potassium, so eating more bananas does not accumulate radioactive potassium in your body.
 The 'banana equivalent dose' is used by radiation scientists to help people understand small radiation exposures in relatable terms.